 Applicants interested in investing federal funds in broadband-related projects should consult with the FirstNet Authority and the federal granting agency to understand all requirements impacting broadband investments.
-The FirstNet Authority, with their network partner, is the sole nationwide licensee for Band 14 spectrum and does not anticipate entering into any other spectrum agreements.
-Applicants should work closely with the SWIC, statewide emergency
+The FirstNet Authority is the sole nationwide licensee for Band 14 spectrum and does not anticipate entering into any other spectrum agreements.
+Applicants should work closely with the SWIC, statewide emergency communications leaders, and the federal granting agency to ensure projects remain in compliance with programmatic and technical requirements.